SMART WORKING IN WORK-LIFE BALANCE POLICIES

-Involvement and participation in the project will be monitored and the benefits for employees in terms of reduced commuting, reduced CO2 emissions and savings on transportation costs will be calculated.
+Involvement and participation in the project will be monitored and employee benefits will be calculated in terms of less commuting, lower CO2 emissions and savings on transport costs.